 Now, imagine if half the current employees at any day need not report physically to a physical office, then half the commuters need not traverse the limited road network in the Metro, allowing for better productivity for the cargo and logistics sector, not to mention the reduction in air pollutants, leading to a reduction in related respiratory illnesses.
 Mobility can then be contained in smaller communities, allowing for better neighborhood communities and local small scale enterprises.

 In the Philippine context, the environment to enable work-from-home can be improved if we address two issues: our labor laws and our digital information infrastructure.
 We must revisit and revise our labor laws that still view the ecosystem from an industrial era perspective.
 We must remove daily wage as the de facto basis for remuneration and incorporate compensation policies on an output basis rather than time.

 We must also significantly improve our digital infrastructure and make it reliable, resilient and cost effective.
 Like public roads and ports, government should come in and develop the digital infrastructure on a developmental basis when the market can not yet sustain it.
 Another idea is to embed communication conduits as part of the public roads’ specification effectively synchronizing the country’s’ road reach with its digital reach.

 It does not have to be an “OR” argument

 For many of us, the current economic order has resulted in a “life oxymoron” where our actions to build better homes and comfortable lives push us to spend less time at home and endure uncomfortable situations.
 Clearly, we need to veer away from this environment.
-The work-from-home environment allows us to remedy the current quagmire we find ourselves in … to enable women to be present mothers and at the same time be economic contributors … to allow men to be quality fathers and be sufficient providers … to carve out a little more time for a little more living.
+The work-from-home environment allows us to remedy the current quagmire we find ourselves in: to enable women to be present mothers and at the same time be economic contributors, to allow men to be quality fathers and be sufficient providers, and to carve out a little more time for a little more living.